Scientific evidence on brain plasticity and therapy outcomes during early childhood development.

 | No Intervention | $85K-$120K | $3.2M-$4.5M | Full-time care likely required |

-ROI of Early Intervention: Research shows every $1 invested in early autism intervention saves $7-13 in lifetime support costs.
+ROI of Early Intervention: Research shows every $1 invested in early autism intervention may save $7-13 in lifetime support costs (based on early childhood economics research).
 Ontario's delayed access creates both human costs and higher long-term fiscal burdens.

 World Health Organization